The myrtillou: the unmissable signature pastry of Peisey-Vallandry!

-If the mountains are often known for their rich and generous dishes based on charcuterie and cheese, they are also a land of sweet delicacies.
-This is the case of Peisey-Vallandry where for a few years now, a culinary treasure based on wild blueberries has been hidden and many people have already enjoyed it.
-Notice to all the gourmets, it is time to discover the history of the signature pastry of Peisey-Vallandry: the myrtillou!
+While the mountains are often known for their rich, generous dishes based on charcuterie and cheese, they are also a land of sweet treats.
+Such is the case in Peisey-Vallandry, where for some years now a culinary treasure trove of wild blueberries has been hiding in plain sight.
+Now is the time to discover the history of Peisey-Vallandry's signature pastry: the myrtillou!

-History: Faced with the abundance of blueberries available in Peisey-Vallandry, the pastry chef at the time of La Peiserote bakery, Emmanuel Goutorbe, had the idea of revisiting the classic blueberry tart by modernising it and adding more surprising ingredients.
+History: Faced with the abundance of blueberries available in Peisey-Vallandry, Emmanuel Goutorbe had the idea of revisiting the classic blueberry tart by modernising it and adding more surprising ingredients.
 After a few successful trials, the myrtillou was born.
-The new owner of the bakery La Peiserote, Christophe Mauduit, decided to continue the tradition and to make myrtillous for the greatest pleasure of all.
+Having become Peisey-Vallandry's flagship speciality from the outset, Christophe Mauduit decided to carry on the tradition and continue making bilberries to the delight of all.

 Where can you buy it?
-You can now find myrtillou in the following three outlets:
+You can now find myrtillou at Pierre et Coline.

 Surprise!
-You don't come to Peisey-Vallandry for a while, but you still want to taste our speciality?
-Come on, we are nice, we share the recipe with you (with a bit of mystery)!
+You won't be coming to Peisey-Vallandry for a while, but you'd still like to try our speciality?
+Come on, we're being nice and sharing the recipe (with a bit of mystery thrown in)!

 Step 1: Prepare a pie crust or several!